 An employee is taxed on the value of a company car.
-Regardless of actual use, the taxable value is calculated as a fixed percentage of the car’s original purchase price (the list price for leased vehicles).
-The value is fixed at 25% of the list price of the first DKK 300,000 and 20% of the remainder for the first 36 months from the first registration of the car.
+Regardless of actual use, the taxable value is calculated as a fixed percentage of the car’s original purchase price.
+The value is fixed at 25% of the price of the car of the first DKK 300,000 and 20% of the remainder for the first 36 months from the first registration of the car.
 An environmental amount is added.
 The employee will be taxed by 1/12 each month even if the car has been available for just one day during a month.
-As of the fourth calendar year after the first registration of the car, the basis for the calculation is reduced by 25%.
+From the 37 month from the first registration of the car.
+The basis for the calculation is reduced by 25%.
 The minimum basis for the taxable value of a company car remains at a minimum of DKK 160,000.

-Payments to an employee for expenses of travel, entertainment, or any other service to be performed on behalf of the employer are taxable only to the extent that they are not actually expended in the performance of the service.
+Payments by reimbursement to an employee for expenses for travel, entertainment, or any other service to be performed on behalf of the employer are taxable only to the extent that they are not actually expended in the performance of the service.
 Special rules apply for free housing provided by the employer.
 For some work-related benefits in kind, a limit of DKK 6,500 (2021) applies.
 Further there are special rules related to tax free allowances for travel costs and mileage.

 Any employee who is given a free telephone from their employer is taxed on DKK 3,000 (2021), regardless of actual usage and saved private expenditures.
 If spouses are both comprised by this tax, a reduction of the tax is applicable.

 Share-based payments are, as a starting point, taxed as any other remuneration from employment, with the marginal tax rate at approximately 56%.
 However, the rules are very complicated and dependent on the specific situation.
 A beneficial reward scheme has been reintroduced from 1 July 2016.